 - North Atlantic Treaty Organization (NATO).
 NATO is an alliance composed of 28 member nations from North America and Europe; and Partnership for Peace countries.
 The fundamental role of NATO is to safeguard the freedom and security of its member countries by political and military means.
 U.S. Code, Title 10, Section 2457 states that it is the policy of the U.S. that equipment procured for U.S. forces employed in Europe under the terms of the North Atlantic Treaty shall be standardized to the level or degree required for interoperability with equipment used by other NATO members for similar purposes.
 Since its conception in 1949, NATO has taken on additional roles outside of its original purview, to include crisis management and humanitarian relief efforts when there is consensus among the member countries to do so.
 This has led to the fundamental premise that standardization is not a means within itself, but rather a tool used to enhance interoperability among multinational force operations.

-- American, British, Canadian, and Australian Armies (ABCA).
-ABCA is an international program that promotes interoperability and standardization among the armies of the United States, Britain, Canada, New Zealand, and Australia.
-The focus of the ABCA program is on interoperability, defined as: the ability of Alliance Forces, and when appropriate, forces of Partner and other Nations, to train, exercise and operate effectively together in the execution of assigned missions and tasks.
-The Program Office for ABCA is the United States Army.
-ABCA Products, the prime tangible output of the program, are formal outputs of data or documentation from the Program that are intended to enhance interoperability among the ABCA Armies.
-The types of ABCA Products are standards, publications, architectures, databases, and reports.
+- American, British, Canadian, Australian and New Zealand (ABCANZ) Armies Program.
+ABCANZ is an international program that promotes interoperability and standardization among the armies of the United States, Britain, Canada, Australia and New Zealand.
+The focus of the ABCANZ program is on interoperability, defined as: the ability of Alliance Forces, and when appropriate, forces of Partner and other Nations, to train, exercise and operate effectively together in the execution of assigned missions and tasks.
+The Program Office for ABCANZ is the United States Army.
+ABCANZ Products, the prime tangible output of the program, are formal outputs of data or documentation from the Program that are intended to enhance interoperability among the ABCANZ Armies.
+The types of ABCANZ Products are standards, publications, architectures, databases, and reports.
 With the assistance of the Program Office, these products are managed by Capability Groups, and Support Groups, who are responsible for their Products’ accuracy, currency, quality and relevance.

 - Five Eyes Air Force Interoperability Council (AFIC).
 ASIC is an international organization which includes the air forces of Australia, Canada, New Zealand, the United Kingdom, and the United States.
 Its mission is to enhance current and future air and space warfighting capabilities through joint and coalition interoperability.
 The ASIC mission and objectives are realized through standardization of doctrine, procedures, materiel, and equipment.